Nikhitha2027/Code-Generation-and-Debugging-Assistant/README.md

 # IV.
 Methodology

-## 1. Code Input

-The user writes, uploads, or pastes source code into the system for debugging and analysis.
+* The user writes, uploads, or pastes source code into the system for debugging and analysis.

-## 2. Code Analysis

-The system analyzes the code to identify syntax errors, logical mistakes, runtime errors, and semantic issues.
+* The system analyzes the code to identify syntax errors, logical mistakes, runtime errors, and semantic issues.

-## 3. Fault Detection

-Fault localization techniques are used to identify suspicious lines and possible error locations in the program.
+* Fault localization techniques are used to identify suspicious lines and possible error locations in the program.

-## 4. AI-Based Debugging

-Large Language Models such as GPT-4, DeepSeek-Coder, and CodeLlama analyze the code and generate possible fixes and debugging suggestions.
+* Large Language Models such as GPT-4, DeepSeek-Coder, and CodeLlama analyze the code and generate possible fixes and debugging suggestions.

-## 5. Patch Validation

-The generated fixes are validated using automated testing and static analysis to check whether the solution works correctly.
+* The generated fixes are validated using automated testing and static analysis to check whether the solution works correctly.

-## 6. Interactive Guidance

-The system provides debugging explanations, hints, and step-by-step guidance to help users understand the errors and solutions.
+* The system provides debugging explanations, hints, and step-by-step guidance to help users understand the errors and solutions.

 # V. New Features of the Proposed System

 The proposed system includes several improved features that are not fully available in the existing research papers.